Faulkner PAS Program Logo

 Withdrawal and Refunds

-The MS-PAS Program will follow Faulkner University policy for refunds in the case of student withdrawal.
+The MS-PAS Program will follow Faulkner University's policy for refunds in the case of student withdrawal.
 If a student withdraws from classes, they are only subject to a refund if they withdraw within a certain time frame.
-A student who withdraws through the 7th day from start date of term: 100% refund, less $110.
-Through the 10th day from start date of term: 50% refund.
-After the 10th day of start date of term, there is no refund.
-Drop fees are assessed on the first day of class.
+A student who withdraws through the 14th day from the start date of term will receive 100% refund, less $200.
+From the 15th day through the 21st day from the start date of term will receive 50% refund, and after the 21st day from the start date of the term: 0% refund.
+Refer to Faulkner University's Student Accounts page for complete information.

 Accreditation